-- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 2.
-In the Tools toolbar, select the Pencil 🤌 tool or press Alt + /. - 3.
+- 1. In the Timeline or Xsheet view, select the cell on which you want to draw. - 3.
 In the Colour view, click a colour swatch to select a colour.

 - 4. In the Drawing or Camera view, start drawing. - When you get close to an existing pencil line, hold Alt to draw and connect your stroke to the existing one.
 Pencil lines are central vector lines and you might think your line is connected, but in fact, only the contour is touching the other one.
-Also, make sure the central vector crosses the other
+Also, make sure the central vector crosses the other one.
 To connect the start or end of your stroke, hold Alt when you start or finish drawing a line.